-Work placements and volunteering are actively encouraged from Level 4 onwards and are embedded in the optional Level 6 Applied Criminology and Sociology modules.
-Additionally, students on the sandwich route undertake a full year's placement in between Level 5 and 6.
-Although it is the responsibility of individual students to source and secure placements, this is done with the advice and guidance of both personal tutors and the module tutor.
-The proximity of Kingston to a wide range of social and criminal justice organisations, and international NGOs charities and governmental organisations across the London metropolitan area, is an important factor in generating access and availability.
+Work placements and volunteering are actively encouraged.
+Additionally students on the sandwich route undertake a full year's placement between their second and third year.
+This allows students to reflect upon their own personal experience of working in an applied setting, to focus on aspects of this experience that they can clearly relate to theoretical concepts and to evaluate the relationship between theory and practice.
+Although it is the responsibility of individual students to source and secure such placements, this is done with the advice and guidance of both personal tutors and module tutors.
+The proximity of Kingston to a wide range of social and criminal justice organisations is an important factor in generating access and availability.
 For students on the sandwich route, KU Talent provides guidance and opportunities for securing paid placements.
-Experience of running these programmes has demonstrated their importance for the personal development of students in terms of their confidence and broader employability skill sets.
-Academically they enhance student learning as they allow students to reflect upon their own personal experience of working in an applied setting and to evaluate the relationship between theory and practice.